Ostrogothic Kingdom: Architecture

 Because of the kingdom's short history, no fusion of the two peoples and their art was achieved.
 However, under the patronage of Theodoric and Amalasuntha, large-scale restoration of ancient Roman buildings was undertaken, and the tradition of Roman civic architecture continued.
 In Ravenna, new churches and monumental buildings were erected, several of which survive.

 The Basilica of Sant'Apollinare Nuovo, its baptistry, and the Archiepiscopal Chapel follow the typical late Roman architectural and decorative motifs, but the Mausoleum of Theodoric displays purely Gothic elements, such as its construction not from the usual brick, but of massive slabs of Istrian limestone, or the 300-ton single-piece roof stone.

+Maintenance, restoration, and in some cases new construction of functioning water systems in many cities outside of Ravenna also occurred in the Ostrogothic Kingdom.
+An official, the comes formarum was appointed to oversee the kingdom's aqueducts, which were of particular importance to Theodoric.
+Public bathing culture also continued in earnest under Ostrogothic administration, and there are numerous instances of Theodoric encouraging the practice through the restoration and construction of bathhouses in cities such as Verona and Pavia, and even subsidization of admission fees in the case of the public baths in Spoleto.